 Enrolment for Italian, European or non-EU students with Italian residence and a foreign diploma

 If you want to enrol at the University of Genoa and you are an Italian student with a foreign diploma, or a European or a non-EU student with an Italian residence permit and a foreign diploma, please pursue the following steps.

 How to enroll

-If you want to enrol at the University of Genoa you have to register at SASS office, where you also have to submit your diploma –translated into Italian and legalised – accompanied by its Declaration of Value, and then complete the pre-enrolment on line.
+If you want to enrol at the University of Genoa you have to contact, and submit your diploma –translated into Italian and legalised – accompanied by its Declaration of Value, to SASS office.
+Then you can complete the pre-enrollment online.

 If you choose a course with admission test and limited access

 If you apply for a course among Medicine and Surgery, School of Dental Medicine or Sciences of Architecture, you must also register for the admission test on the Universitaly website within the deadline which will be shortly indicated on the same website.
 Admission test will take place at the beginning of September.

 If you choose to enroll in a course with admission test and limited access different from Medicine and Surgery, School of Dental Medicine or Sciences of Architecture, you must take the admission test in the dates outlined in the notice of competition of the course you have applied for.

 Document you have to submit

 If you want to enrol at the University of Genoa, you have to submit the following documents:

 - your diploma, in the original or in a certified copy, duly legalised by the Embassy or the Consulate